ConfluxHQ/software-delivery-assessment/README.md

   - Use the **Notes** column to indicate further information that you think is valuable for the coordinating team to know about.

-  - Make sure to complete to the **Date/Name/Facilitator** details on the bottom of each sheet.
+  - Make sure to complete to the **Date/Name/Facilitator** details

-  - Take a photo of each completed sheet and send to the person coordinating the assessments
+  - For in-person sessions, take a photo of each completed sheet and send to the person coordinating the assessments

   -  Get team members to rate the assessment session itself in terms of: **Value**, **Execution** (sad, meh, happy faces)